r09491/solar_checker/README.md

 To start the http server run 'p12run' under the server/mein directory.

 You may have to addapt some ip addresses in the scripts.

+An example for 'cron' setup is in 'scripts/crontab.example'.
+It also has some docu for the 'zeroise' philosophy.

 ---